Lecture Notes in Cosmology: The transfer function for tensor perturbations

 In the limit $k\eta \to 0$:

-hence we can write:
+hence, we can write:

-but this is valid only for those modes which enters the horizon well deep into the matter-dominated epoch.
-Using the definition of $\kappa$ in Eq.~\eqref{kappadefinition} and the fact that, deep in the matter-dominated epoch we have that:
+but this is valid only for those modes that enter the horizon well deep into the matter-dominated epoch.
+Using the definition of $\kappa$ in Eq.~\eqref{kappadefinition} and the fact that, deep in the matter-dominated epoch, we have that:

 we can conclude that: